isomerpages/moe-zhonghuapri/pages/contact-us.md

           Rise Primary.
-Depending on their schedule, they will station at one of the schools for a few months before shifting to the next school.If parents need quick attention for their children’s dental needs, parents may make appointment with contacts below:           "
+Depending on their schedule, they will station at one of the schools for a few months before shifting to the next school.If parents need quick attention for their children’s dental needs, parents may make appointment with contacts below:"
     title: 5.
 School Dental Services
   - content:
       - phone: +65 9838 9102